Upbeat earnings lift European shares, China still a drag

 By Lionel Laurent

-LONDON, July 30 European equities were set for their third straight day of gains on Thursday with results from Siemens, Nokia and Safran underpinning the signs of recovery.
+LONDON, July 30 European equities were set for their third straight day of gains on Thursday, with results from Siemens, Nokia and Deutsche Bank underpinning signs of a euro zone recovery.

 However, concerns over China's growth and an emerging-markets slowdown weighed on companies including Anheuser-Busch InBev.
 French carmaker Renault warned of a "significant" slowdown in emerging markets in 2015.